Marketing of sports businesses: top 3 tips

 Click this link if you wish to dig in the figures and understand the potential impact of the socials in Italy with reference to a very popular sport such as MotoGP (teams and riders).

-If you are interested in getting more in-depth information and in verifying how a sponsor can use the socials of its team to fulfil its commercial and marketing goals, write an email to the following address: firstname.lastname@example.org.
+If you are interested in getting more in-depth information and in verifying how a sponsor can use the socials of its team to fulfill its commercial and marketing goals, write an email to the following address: firstname.lastname@example.org.